 The Grizzlies became a perennial dark horse and upset plenty contenders in the Western Conference during the 'Grit & Grind Era' in the mid-'10s but they're yet to make their first trip to the NBA Finals.

-The Phoenix Suns haven't made it to the NBA Finals since 1993 when Michael Jordan and the Chicago Bulls took down then-MVP Charles Barkley.
+Before the 2020/21 season, the Phoenix Suns haven't made it to the NBA Finals since 1993 when Michael Jordan and the Chicago Bulls took down then-MVP Charles Barkley.
 They've had some terrific squads ever since but some claim the NBA refs rigged a couple of series to prevent them from moving forward.

 The Indiana Pacers were one of the dominant forces of the defunct ABA.
 They won 3 championships before joining the NBA but sadly, they haven't found the same kind of success ever since.